inesp/inesp.github.io/_posts/2026-02-06-api-resilience-caching-429.md

     # We mounted it onto 2 partial urls: http and https, because the idea
     # behind adapters is that they define the rules of interaction for
     # one, specific, external API.
 But by saying "http://" we are tying these
-    # rules the whole trafic (except ftp:// and such of course).
+    # rules to the whole traffic (except ftp:// and such of course).
     adapter = RateLimitAdapter()
     session.mount("https://", adapter)
     session.mount("http://", adapter)